talwrii/ffmpeg-cookbook/README.md

 <a name="readability"> </a>
 # Writing more readable filters
 The readability of code can be a bit of a trade off.
 What is easier to read for an expert may use concepts that the new user finds difficult to grasp.
 Code has an audience like prose, and the features used should cater for this audience.
-There are various approaches to change how filters which may improve readability.
+There are various approaches to change filters are written which may improve readability.

 <a name="hstack"> </a>
 ## Using source filters as input
-In some examples, we use complex filters with -`filter_complex` to support [source filters (example)](#source-filters).
+In some examples, we use complex filters with `-filter_complex` to support [source filters (example)](#source-filters).
 The output of source filters will often be [labelled (example)](#labels).
 You may be able to simplify such filters by moving parts of the filter out of the main filter and into an input source [of type lavfi (example)](#lavfi).

 Here is an example: